pndn/Neural-Network-for-Stroke-Prediction/README.md

 # Neural-Network-for-Stroke-Prediction
-Using Pytorch to predict stroke events from kaggle dataset Currently in progress
+Using Pytorch to predict stroke events from kaggle dataset\
+<i>Currently in progress</i>